 If you're on direct Shanghai flights, then you can expect to spend between 11 and 12 hours in the air.
-However, this is definitely not the cheapest way to fly to Shanghai, but if your holiday time is at a premium then it's definitely the right way to go.
+This is only available from Heathrow and it can also be the cheapest way to fly to Shanghai, and if your holiday time is at a premium then it's definitely the right way to go.

-Alternatively, to save money on your flight to Shanghai from the UK, look for indirect Shanghai flights.
+Alternatively, you can get an indirect flight to Shanghai from the UK.
 But be warned, it's often cheaper to take just one stop rather than two, and is faster!
 Expect a flight with stops to take upwards of 13 hours.
-Check your itinerary carefully though so you can make sure you're not going to waste precious time in Shanghai for the sake of t few pounds off your flight price.
+Check your itinerary carefully though so you can make sure you're not going to waste precious time in Shanghai for the sake of a few pounds off your flight price.

 Most flights arrive into Shanghai Pudong International Airport which is located 19 miles from the city centre.
 If you're on a domestic flight to Shanghai from another airport in China, you might also arrive into Hongqiao but this doesn't accept international flights.
 There are a range of ways to get into the city after your Shanghai flight touches down, with onward travel times of around an hour, although be aware that traffic can affect your journey time if you're going by road.

 Airport Shuttle There are a variety of routes that will take you from the airport to downtown so be sure to do a little research before you embark on Shangai flights and you'll be at your hotel in no time - traffic dependent of course!